RichardHightower/json-parsers-benchmark/README.md

 # Summary

+Jackson is consistently faster than GSON and JSONSmart.

-Boon JSON parser is much faster than Jackson with **Reader**, **reading files**, **byte[]**, and **char[]** and **String**.
+Boon JSON parser is faster than Jackson with **Reader**, **reading files**, **byte[]**, and **char[]** and **String**.

-Boon is 3x to 5x faster than Jackson at parsing JSON from **String** and **char[]**.
+Boon is 3x to 5x faster than Jackson at parsing JSON from **String** and **char[]**, and 2x to 4x faster at parsing **byte[]**.

-Boon has the hardest time with **InputStream**, and even there it is mostly faster than Jackson.
+Boon and Jackson speeds are much closer with **InputStream** based parsing.
+Boon is usually faster at **InputStream**, but the margins are much smaller.

 Boon and Jackson are close at handling **InputStream** if the JSON stream is small.
-Once the JSON stream gets over 1K, Boon is the clear winner.
+Once the JSON stream gets over 1KB to 2KB, Boon wins consistently.

-Boon is also faster at encoding **JSON strings**, and serializing/de-serializing Java instances to/from JSON than Jackson.
+Boon is faster at encoding **JSON strings**, and serializing/de-serializing Java instances to/from JSON than Jackson.